A Bootstrap Test for Independence of Time Series Based on the Distance Covariance: Proofs and Auxiliary Results

 by Slutsky's Theorem. \end{proof}

-Theorems \ref{thm:rangzwei} and \ref{thm:vschlangeschwach} together give us that both $V$-statistics converge weakly to the same limiting distribution $\zeta$.
+Theorem 2 in \cite{kroll} together with Theorem \ref{thm:vschlangeschwach} give us that both $V$-statistics converge weakly to the same limiting distribution $\zeta$.

-\begin{corollary} The convergences in Theorems \ref{thm:rangzwei} and \ref{thm:vschlangeschwach} also hold in the Wasserstein metric $d_1$. \end{corollary} \begin{proof} Convergence in $d_p$ is equivalent to weak convergence and convergence of the $p$-th moments.
-We therefore only have to show convergence of the first moments, for which we will borrow concepts from the proof of Theorem 2 in \citet{kroll}.
+\begin{corollary} The convergences in Theorem 2 in \cite{kroll} and Theorem \ref{thm:vschlangeschwach} also hold in the Wasserstein metric $d_1$. \end{corollary} \begin{proof} By Theorem 6.9 in \cite{villani:optimaltransport}, convergence in $d_p$ is equivalent to weak convergence and uniform $p$-integrability.
+We therefore only need to show uniform integrability, for which we will borrow concepts from the proof of Theorem 2 in \cite{kroll}.
+We will show the uniform integrability by proving that the $(1+\alpha)$-moments of $nV$ are uniformly bounded for some $\alpha > 0$.